House Gecko (Mediterranean Gecko) vs Hognose Snake: Complete Comparison (2026)

 Health and Lifespan Comparison

 House Gecko (Mediterranean Gecko) has a typical lifespan of 5-10 years, while Hognose Snake lives approximately 15-20 years.
 Health profiles differ significantly between these reptiles.
 House Gecko (Mediterranean Gecko) is predisposed to Metabolic Bone Disease, Shedding Problems, Parasites, with associated veterinary costs for monitoring and treatment.
-Hognose Snake faces its own health challenges including breed-specific conditions.
+Hognose Snake faces its own health challenges including species-specific conditions.
 House Gecko (Mediterranean Gecko) has 3 documented predispositions compared to 1 for Hognose Snake, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health